Cele-stine/alx-low_level_programming/0x10-variadic_functions/README.md

 A function that returns the sum of all its parameters 1.Print_numbers
-A function that prints numbers followed by a new line
+A function that prints numbers followed by a new line 2.Print_string a function that prints strings followed by a new line